 1. Formby Beach

-When we think of summer we associate it with going to the beach and nothing beats the crisp sea air and some sunny rays by the coast.
+When we think of summer day trips we associate it with going to the beach and nothing beats the crisp sea air and some sunny rays by the coast- luckily it’s not too far from Liverpool.
 Head out on a dog walk down the beautiful sandy beach, roll out your towel and chill in the warmth or take a stroll through the nature reserve while you’ll see plenty of wildlife.
 The sand dunes make for a gorgeous landscape – and the sunsets here are truly unbeatable.

 2. Lymm Dam